 - 1. A vote on the amendment.
-The purpose of this vote is to determine whether the original motion should be amended.
-If this fails, the Board can return immediately to the first motion. - 2.
-A vote on the amended motion.
+The purpose of this vote is to determine whether, and in what way, the original motion should be amended. - 2.
+A vote on the original motion as amended by the amendment.
 If the vote on the amending motion carried, then the Board goes to consider the amended motion and, ultimately, votes on it.
 This vote, one way or another, represents the Board's decision on the issue. - 3.
 A vote on the original motion.
 If the amending motion was voted down, the Board returns to consideration of the original motion, and then votes on it.